X. B. Saintine: Biography

 He was born Joseph Xavier Boniface in Paris in 1798.
 In 1823, he produced a volume of poetry in the manner of the Romanticists, entitled Poèmes, odes, épîtres.
-In 1836, appeared Picciola, a novel about the Count de Charney, a political prisoner in Piedmont, whose reason was saved by his cultivation of a tiny flower growing between the paving stones of his prison yard.
+In 1836, he wrote Picciola, a novel about the Count de Charney, a political prisoner in Piedmont, whose reason was saved by his cultivation of a tiny flower growing between the paving stones of his prison yard.
 This story is a masterpiece of the sentimental kind, and was translated into many European languages.
 The novel earned him renown and came to be regarded as a classic of French literature.

-He produced many other novels, none of striking individuality with the exception of Seul (1857), which purported to be the authentic record of Alexander Selkirk on his desert island.
-Saintine was a prolific dramatist, and collaborated in more than 200 pieces with Eugène Scribe and others, usually under the name of Xavier.
+He produced many other novels, and was a dramatist.
+He collaborated in more than 200 pieces with Eugène Scribe and others, usually under the name of Xavier.
 He co-wrote the story which was to form the basis for Bellini's opera I puritani.
 He died in Paris in 1865.

-Selected works
+Works

-A very prolific author, he wrote more than 200 theatre plays and novels under the pen names Saintine, X.B.
+Saintine wrote more than 200 theatre plays and novels under the pen names Saintine, X.B.
 Saintine, Joseph Xavier Saintine, Xavier.